Multi-plane lensing in wave optics: Introduction

-The observation of wave effects in lensing opens a new window for astronomy, as the diffraction pattern of a lens is significantly richer than the corresponding intensity pattern in geometric optics.
+Moreover, the observation of wave effects in lensing opens a new window for astronomy, as the diffraction pattern of a lens is significantly richer than the corresponding intensity pattern in geometric optics.
 Unlike the latter, the diffraction pattern depends on the frequency in a way that can be used to constrain the system's physical parameters.
-For example, the diffraction patterns in the lensing of gamma ray bursts (GRBs) have been proposed as a probe to constrain possible dark matter candidates \cite{Gould:1992b, Katz:2018}.
-It was recently demonstrated that wave effects generally increase the cross section for lensing events and allow us to put tight constraints on the mass of a gravitational point lens \cite{Jow:2020}.
-Likewise, the diffraction pattern of a binary gravitational lens strongly depends on the individual masses of the gravitating bodies \cite{Feldbrugge:2020}.
-The detection of fringes in the lensing of FRBs can tightly constrain the abundance of dark matter in the form of massive astrophysical compact halo objects (MACHOs) \cite{Katz:2020}.
-In this letter, I show that, unlike the geometric optics intensity, the fringes in multi-plane lensing allow one, in principle, to determine the redshifts of the lens planes.
+For example, the diffraction patterns in the lensing of gamma-ray bursts (GRBs) have been proposed as a probe to constrain possible dark matter candidates \citep{Gould:1992b, Katz:2018}.
+It was recently demonstrated that wave effects generally increase the cross section for lensing events and allow us to put tight constraints on the mass of a gravitational point lens \citep{Jow:2020}.
+Likewise, the diffraction pattern of a binary gravitational lens strongly depends on the individual masses of the gravitating bodies \citep{Feldbrugge:2020}.
+The detection of fringes in the lensing of FRBs can tightly constrain the abundance of dark matter in the form of massive astrophysical compact halo objects (MACHOs) \citep{Katz:2020}.
+The observation of fringes in the lensing of gravitational waves can be used to study cosmological parameters \citep{Meena:2020, Tambalo:2022}.

-In the coming years, telescopes such as the Canadian Hydrogen Intensity Mapping Experiment (CHIME) \cite{CHIME:2018}, the Hydrogen Intensity and Real-time Analysis eXperiment (HIRAX) \cite{HIRAX:2016}, and the Square Kilometer Array (SKA) \cite{SKA:2015}, as well as next-generation follow-ups including the Canadian Hydrogen Observatory and Radio-transient Detector (CHORD) \cite{CHORD:2019} and the Packed Ultra-wideband Mapping Array (PUMA) \cite{PUMA:2019} will detect large numbers of coherent radio sources on the sky \cite{Petroff:2019}.
-Improving our understanding of wave effects in gravitational and plasma lensing will allow us to take advantage of these observations.
+In the coming years, telescopes such as the Canadian Hydrogen Intensity Mapping Experiment (CHIME) \citep{CHIME:2018}, the Hydrogen Intensity and Real-time Analysis eXperiment (HIRAX) \citep{HIRAX:2016}, and the Square Kilometer Array (SKA) \citep{SKA:2015}, as well as next-generation follow-ups including the Canadian Hydrogen Observatory and Radio-transient Detector (CHORD) \citep{CHORD:2019} and the Packed Ultra-wideband Mapping Array (PUMA) \citep{PUMA:2019} will detect large numbers of coherent radio sources on the sky \citep{Petroff:2019}.
+Also, gravitationally lensed gravitational waves are expected to be observed in the near future, given the increasing number of detections and prospected increase in sensitivity of the VIRGO and LIGO detectors \citep{LIGO:2019}.
+Improving our understanding of wave effects in plasma and gravitational lensing will allow us to take advantage of these observations.